finite-galaxy/finite-galaxy/readme.md

     * for turrets, also create hardpoints
   * insert yourself in the copyright.txt file
   * include all assets (Blender, GIMP, other files) in the opening post
-* `sounds/`:
-  * file names are lower case and use underscores instead of spaces
-  * insert yourself in the `copyright.txt` file

 [(return to top)](https://github.com/finite-galaxy/finite-galaxy#finite-galaxy)